 On Betfair markets, I’ve often posted videos of me catching a bounce or going against the prevailing trend.
 I’ll only do this when I see activity has dried up in one direction.
 If something is heavily backed but is no longer being backed, then it merits a trade.

 Sports markets tend to revert to mean as all prices are related.
 So if something is backed heavily, it can’t go on forever as value is created on other runners encouraging backing there.
-If other runners are backed, then the favourite will unlikely continue to be backed.
-There can often be other factors as well, watch some of the videos I have done on this type of thing.
+If other runners are backed, the favourite will unlikely continue to be backed.
+There can often be other factors as well; watch some videos I have done on this type of thing.

 How I learnt to be a contrarian

 The ability to act in a contrarian manner really arrived to me via financial markets.
 It’s the core of a value investing strategy.
 The stock market tends to overreact in either direction frequently.